 - September 10, 2016 - 10° Sagittarius/Pisces

 Not sure if all this applies to you?
 If you have planets in middle degrees of Virgo, Gemini, Sagittarius or Pisces, you have signed up for the job!
 If you don’t know your chart, you can run a free one at astro.com.

-If you’d like to read more about Neptune square Saturn in the charts of some well-known people, check out my article Saturn-Neptune: Bridging the Ideal and the Real at Astroraven.com.
+If you’d like to read more about Neptune square Saturn in the charts of some well-known people and how that might apply to your own chart, check out my article Saturn-Neptune: Bridging the Ideal and the Real at Astroraven.com.

 Click here to subscribe to our newsletter and you'll get an email each month when it's ready.